xy-liao/jp2forge_web/README.md

 ## BnF Compliance Information

-The JP2Forge Web application provides support for creating JPEG2000 files that comply with the Bibliothèque nationale de France (BnF) digitization standards.
-This implementation is based on the following official BnF documents:
+The JP2Forge Web application provides a simple option for applying Bibliothèque nationale de France (BnF) compliance standards to JPEG2000 conversions.
+This implementation is based on recommendations from the following BnF documents:

 1. **BnF Referential (2015)**: [Référentiel de format de fichier image v2](https://www.bnf.fr/sites/default/files/2018-11/ref_num_fichier_image_v2.pdf)

 2. **BnF Documentation (2021)**: [Formats de données pour la préservation à long terme](https://www.bnf.fr/sites/default/files/2021-04/politiqueFormatsDePreservationBNF_20210408.pdf)

+### Implementation Note

+In the current version, BnF compliance is implemented as a boolean option that can be enabled in two ways:

+1. By selecting the dedicated "BnF Compliant" compression mode
+2. By checking the "BnF Compliant" checkbox when using other compression modes

+When enabled, this setting is passed to the underlying JP2Forge library which applies the appropriate technical parameters to meet BnF compliance standards.

-### BnF Compliance Features
+### BnF Standards Reference

-The BnF compliance mode ensures that JPEG2000 files meet the specific technical requirements set by the Bibliothèque nationale de France for digital preservation of cultural heritage materials.
-According to the JP2Forge documentation, this includes:
+According to BnF documentation, the following standards should be applied to JPEG2000 files for compliance:

-#### Compression Ratios
+#### Target Compression Ratios

-BnF mode uses fixed compression ratios based on document types:
+These are the standard compression ratios recommended by BnF for different document types:

 | Document Type | BnF Notation | Standard Notation | Option |
 |---------------|--------------|-------------------|--------|